szczyglis-dev/py-gpt/README.md

 To switch to a created profile, pick the profile from the menu: `Config -> Profile -> [Profile Name]`

 Each profile uses its own user directory (workdir).
 You can link a newly created or edited profile to an existing workdir with its configuration.
+This is the profile/application workdir.
+A project's custom workdir is different: it overrides only the runtime `data` directory for conversations in that project and does not replace the profile workdir.

 The name of the currently active profile is shown as (Profile Name) in the window title.